An Optimal Switching Approach for Bird Migration: Mathematical modeling

+which says that the diffusion process is reflected at the boundary $x=0$ and is absorbing at $x=L$.

 The goal of this optimal switching problem is to find a strategy $\alpha^*=(\tau^*_n,\iota^*_n)_{n\geq 1}\in\mathcal{A}$ to achieve the maximum of \eqref{eq: optimal_control}, $\alpha^*$ is called the optimal strategy.
-It is well known that the dynamic programming principle is important in stochastic optimal control.
-For our problem, it reads Lemma \ref{sdpp}.
-We refer reader to \cite[Lemma 4.2]{Fleming-2006-book} for the proof. \begin{lemma}[Stochastic dynamic programming principle (SDPP)] For any $(t,x,i)\in [0,T]\times[0,L]\times\Pi$, we have
+A key ingredient of the Bellman's approach of stochastic optimal control is the dynamic programming principle, which we now recall. \begin{lemma}[Stochastic dynamic programming principle (SDPP)] For any $(t,x,i)\in [0,T]\times[0,L]\times\Pi$, we have